 Martin has partnered with the U.S. Attorney for the Eastern District of Pennsylvania in the Community Gun Violence Prosecution Program, Project Safe Neighborhoods, Weed & Seed, Route 222 Corridor Initiative, and the Anti-Terrorism Task Force.

 In 2007, Martin created the Elder Abuse Task Force to increase public awareness of elder abuse and neglect.
 The Task Force is made up of protective services personnel of the Lehigh County Office of Aging and Adult Services, members of the District Attorney’s Office and the Temple University Institute on Protective Services, police, citizens and doctors.

 Martin led the county’s municipalities in forming the Municipal Emergency Response Team, whose law enforcement members have responded to high-risk situations since 2001.

 In 2005, he started a bad check restitution program that has recovered more than $500,000 for victims of bad check offenses and has generated thousands of dollars in revenue for the county.

 Also in 2005, Martin formed the Homicide Task Force, whose detectives have investigated numerous cases and have made arrests in recent and previously unsolved homicides.

-Martin worked with police chiefs, magisterial district judges and the court to establish the Lehigh County Central Booking Center, which is located in the county jail.
+Martin worked with police chiefs, magisterial district judges and the court in 2007 to establish the Lehigh County Central Booking Center, which is located in the county jail.
 The Center facilitates processing of suspects and videoconferencing of preliminary arraignments by magisterial district judges and continues to save police departments thousands of hours in police officers' time.
 The operating expenses are covered by charges assessed against convicted defendants who are processed through the Center, which uses no tax dollars.